 This particular pantry moth has moved from the egg stage, through the larvae and pupae stages to an adult.
 Now it is ready to lay more eggs.

-Controlling a full blown pantry moth infestation is important.
-Since each adult pantry moth is capable of laying up to 400 eggs, it is easy to imagine how quickly the infestation can get out of hand.
+Controlling a full blown pantry moth infestation is important because they multiply so fast.
+Each female adult pantry moth is capable of laying up to 400 eggs.
+It is easy to imagine how quickly this crazy infestation can get out of hand.

 If you’ve seen an adult pantry moth flying around your house or one that’s drowned in your bird’s water dish, start looking for the eggs, larvae and pupae.
 Look for a sticky egg sac that looks like a grain of rice.
 They’re often found in corners and crevices.

 Fastest way to get rid of pantry moths is to destroy all egg sacs, larvae, and pupae.
 If you don't kill the egg sacs, the larvae, the pupae, and the adult pantry moth, you'll never get rid of the problem.

 Once you’ve killed all of the adult moths, egg sacs, and pupae you've temporarily interrupted the fast reproduction process.
 Now, going forward, let's stop the infestation or good!